rustyfausak/riverside/README.md

-# riverside
+# Riverside Ultimate Pages
-Riverside is an Ultimate disc team from Austin, TX
+Riverside is an ultimate frisbee disc team from Austin, TX.
+This repository contains the code for the website for the team.
+The website is located at http://riversideultimate.org.

 ## build